Dr. Brandon Konoval

 Dr. Chelsea Birks (Arts One 2007) teaches in the department of UBC Film Studies, and her interdisciplinary research explores the relationship between philosophy and film, such as her PhD thesis on Georges Bataille and global cinema.

-Beyond UBC, Dr. Aidan Forth (Arts One 2000) is now a professor of History at Loyola University Chicago, and his recent book, Barbed-Wire Imperialism: Britain’s Empire of Camps, 1876–1903 (University of California Press, 2017), has drawn considerable interest and acclaim.
+Beyond UBC, Dr. Aidan Forth (Arts One 2000) completed his PhD at Stanford, and is now a professor of History at Loyola University Chicago.
+His recent book, Barbed-Wire Imperialism: Britain’s Empire of Camps, 1876–1903 (University of California Press, 2017), has drawn considerable interest and acclaim, and he is currently engaged in a new book project, The Passage to India: Connection and Mobility in a Globalizing World.

 Extending beyond the academic realm itself, English Honours graduate and UBC Wesbrook Scholar Esinam Agbemenu (Arts One 2009) completed a law degree at the Columbia Law School.
 She is now an associate at the prominent New York firm of Simpson Thacher, and is teaching courses in legal writing for the Columbia Law School.